joydey100/freeCodeCamp-React-Projects/01-Birthday Reminder/README.md

 ## BirthDay Reminder

 This is a birthday reminder project.
 I practice it with freeCodeCamp 15 projects with react by John Smilga.
+In this project we use useState hook.

 Live Link - [BirthDay Reminder](https://birthday-reminder-project.netlify.app/)